Contextflo Blog

 The problem

-SaaS teams have the most fragmented data of any business model.
-Product behavior lives in one system.
-Revenue in another.
-Customer relationships in a third.
-Usage patterns in a fourth.
-The questions that matter most (churn risk, expansion revenue, feature-to-revenue correlation) always span multiple systems.
+SaaS has the most fragmented data of any business model.
+Product behavior sits in one system, revenue in another, the customer relationship in a third, usage in a fourth.
+And the questions worth asking, churn risk, expansion revenue, which features predict an upgrade, always cross at least two of them.

-Without a data team to unify these sources, the answer to most cross-source questions is “let me pull that together in a spreadsheet and get back to you.”
+Without a data team, the answer to nearly every cross-source question is "let me pull that together and get back to you."
+Which usually means a spreadsheet, a few hours, and a number nobody will be able to reproduce next quarter.

 The setup